-Vocal remover allows to remove lead vocal from many recordings.
+Power Vocal Remover is a tool that allows removing a lead vocal from a stereo recording.
 It bases on a common technique used in song mastering – lead vocal is usually mixed equally between both stereo channels.

 Vocal Remover has several parameters.